-The Supervisory Body autonomously decides the expenses it shall incur in compliance with corporate signature powers, while expenditure in excess of the budget must be authorised by the Chief Executive Officer and notified to the Board of Directors or the Internal Control and Risk Management Committee.
+The Supervisory Body autonomously decides the expenses it shall incur in compliance with corporate signature powers, while expenditure in excess of the budget must be authorised by the Chief Executive Officer and notified to the Board of Directors.

 5.6.
 Operation of the Supervisory Body